Submit your work, meet writers and drop the ads. Become a member

 Him smiling, lights blinking, the ending of things,

-reconciling with silence - that pinball machine.
+Reconciling with silence - that pinball machine.

 to think of the lives we both lived at fifteen.